tenzir/tenzir/cloud/aws/README.md

 make restart-vast-server
 ```

-**Note**:
+**Notes**:
-- the Fargate container currently uses local storage only, so restarting the
+- if you use `ATTACHED` for the storage type, restarting the server task will
-server task will empty the database.
+  empty the database.
 - multiple invocations of `make run-vast-task` create multiple Fargate tasks,
   which prevents other Makefile targets from working correctly.
-Using
+We recommand using
-`start-vast-server` and `restart-vast-server` only helps you avoid that.
+  exclusively `start-vast-server` and `restart-vast-server`.

 #### Run a VAST client on Fargate